Kernocal/name-spellcheck/README.md

 each result is of the form {closeness: non negative int, count: int, name: string}

 data can also be a string, if there's an error.

-Hosted at https://kernocal.eu.pythonanywhere.com/search sometimes goes offline but you never know!